 The depth and breadth of children's literature history can be extended if you consider books that were written for adults but "taken" by children.
 For example, these items were written for adults, but are now in the canon of children's literature; fables from Aesop and LaFontaine; fairy stories from Giovan Francesco Straparola, Giambattista Basile, Madame d'Aulnoy, Madame Le Prince de Beaumont, Charles Perrault; and story cycles such as the Indian Panchatantra, the Nordic saga of Sigurd the dragon-slayer, and the Arabic One thousand and one nights.

-In this class you will consider the history of children's literature in a number of ways.
+There are many ways to consider the history of children's literature.
 For example, you might examine: